 Skinny, her bones floating beneath her sari, Rukmini (or “Rukku”, as they called her downstairs) was the most annoying domestic-help we’ve ever had.
-She would grab my cheeks, pull them like rubber tires, and take a few ‘affectionate’ digs at me.
+She would grab my cheeks, pull them like rubber tyres, and take a few ‘affectionate’ digs at me.
 She’d top these up with a toothy, annoying smile.
 I detested it.

 Years passed, she didn’t change one bit.
 I went to boarding school, grew up, and returned home (a tad bit more mature) to the same Rukku.
 This time, I could deal with her annoying habits.
 In fact, I could look beyond it.
 She now worked at my grandmother’s in the evenings.
 I would see her every once in a while, very rarely.
 She would still orchestrate her regular routine on me; the cackling, teasing, galling theatrics and all of that.
 But it didn’t really bother me.
 I would smile, restrainedly, back at her.
 Withholding reaction, while she did whatever she used to, made me think.
 A few weeks fell by and, every time I saw her, my thoughts dug deep and beyond the exterior of her personality.